TVPaint: Hello Rony, can you introduce yourself please?

 TVPaint: How have you discovered TVPaint Animation?

 Rony Hotin: My head teacher, who look after 2nd-year students, thought TVPaint Animation will be more suitable for my work.
-In fact, my thirst of research and creativity can not be satisfied by traditional softwares own by my school.
+In fact, my thirst of research and creativity can not be satisfied by traditional software own by my school.
 Either I had a very basic software with only drawing tools or I had a good drawing software where I had to export sequences of images and create the video in a video software.

 TVPaint Animation own very good feeling drawing tools and a timeline.
 That's all I need...